Coding-Sunday-Sofia/XY-Plotter-2.0/README.md

 Pull requests have been made to the official repository, but it seems to be no longer maintained.
 Which is a pity because the plotter results can be stunning!

+In GRemoteFull, I've set X PPM, Y PPM to 350 to get an exact correspondence between measures in inkscape and measures on paper.

 [![alt text](images/Logo.png "Makeblock Logo") ](https://www.Makeblock.cc)

 The package consists of the software(Arduino firmware and GRemote), structure assembly instruction and program instruction.